Product Idea Guidelines

 Not too big—it must fit in a single box!

-Please keep your product ideas to a maximum of 3,000 pieces.
+We’ve updated the maximum number of LEGO bricks you can use on each entry.
+We can now allow up to 5000 LEGO pieces.
+Please keep your product ideas to a maximum of 5,000 pieces.
 Big models are awesome, but we have to set limits to the size of LEGO Ideas submissions.
 While we can’t count the pieces in your photos, if your model looks too big we’ll send it back and ask you to make it smaller at our own discretion.

 Focus on a single concept or license.